Wells-Group/dlrbnicsx/demo/stokes_flow_dlrbnicsx_distributed/README.md

 Below are the notable differences:

-- We now use the distributed module
+- We now use the distributed modules

 ```
 from dlrbnicsx.dataset.custom_partitioned_dataset \
     import CustomPartitionedDataset